 Private bar study loans up to $15,000 may be available for graduating students preparing to take the bar exam.
 These loans help finance bar exam deposits and fees, bar prep courses, as well as living expenses while studying for the bar.
 Bar study loan applications require school certification.

-Once you’ve been approved for a bar study loan by a qualified lender, you must inform the Office of Student Affairs at the law school so we can certify your graduation date.
-For more information regarding bar study loans, contact the Student Affairs Office at 850.644.7338.
+Once you’ve been approved for a bar study loan by a qualified lender, you must inform the Office of Student Advancement at the law school so we can certify your graduation date.
+For more information regarding bar study loans, contact the Student Advancement Office at 850.644.7338.